dhruvaa02/Capital-One-Credit-Points/README.md

   3. The program prints to standard output, so outputs could be saved to files and saved in databases easily rather than returning and hence is overall more compatible.
 - Improvements that can be made:
   1. The rules could be input through a file rather than having to edit the ```rules.py``` file directly.
-  2. Much better error handling could be implemented, rather than simple if checks followed by print statements.
+  2. Much better error handling could be implemented.
   2. There is a certain level of coupling.
 The project could be designed better to better conform to SOLID and clean architecture principles.
 - Extensions:
   1. The choice of algorithm could be given to the user of the program, rather than being a hard coded choice.